tonethar/IGME-235-Shared/notes/core-skills/ftp-upload-walkthrough.md

 ## II.
 FTP Overview

-- Now that we've created and previewed our simple web page, let's put it out on the web for the whole world to see!
-To do that we are going to have to upload the file to a *web server*
+- In order to share our web page with the world, we are going to have to upload the file to a *web server*
 - What is a web server?
 It's a computer that is connected to the Internet, that runs specialized software (ex.
 [Apache HTTP Server](https://en.wikipedia.org/wiki/Apache_HTTP_Server)) that stores and serves up the various files (HTML, CSS, images,JavaScript ...) that make up a web page.
 - `banjo.rit.edu` is the address of the web server that hosts files for people.rit.edu, which is where your personal RIT account is located
 - **FTP** stands for **File Transfer Protocol** - which is a way of transferring files between computers that are connected on the Internet